thedruz/WPN-XM/CONTRIBUTING.md

 Help us keep WPN-XM open and inclusive.
 Please read and follow our [Code of Conduct][conduct].

+## Getting Started

+The WPN-XM project uses a distributed revision control system for source code called git.
+All our repositories are Git repositories and hosted over at [Github][github].
+You might see the list of repostories by looking at our [organization account][github-org].
+The main repo is [WPN-XM/WPN-XM][github-repo-wpnxm].
+It is also used for centralized bug and issue tracking.

-## Got a Question or Problem?
+### Got a Question or Problem?
+You need support?

 If you have questions about how to use WPN-XM, please direct these to [StackOverflow][stackoverflow] or the [Google Group][groups] discussion list.

 ### Reporting Issues

+Reporting issues is a great way to became a contributor as it doesn't require technical skills.
+In fact you don't even need to know a programming language or to be able to check the code itself, you just need to make sure that everything works as expected and submit an issue report if you spot a bug.
+Sound like something you're up for?
+Go for it!

 When reporting issues, please try to be as descriptive as possible, and include as much relevant information as you can.
 A step by step guide on how to reproduce the issue will greatly increase the chances of your issue being resolved in a timely manner.
 The chance to reproduce your issue will be much higher, when you provide the full output of commands used and log files.

-## Getting Started

-The WPN-XM project uses a distributed revision control system for source code called git.
-All our repositories are Git repositories and hosted over at [Github][github].

-You might see the list of repostories by looking at our [organization account][github-org].
+### How To Submit An Issue Report

+If something isn't working, congratulations you've found a bug!
+Help us fix it by submitting an issue report.

-* Make sure you have a [GitHub account][github-account].
+* Make sure you have a [GitHub account][github-account]
 * Submit a ticket for your issue, assuming one does not already exist.
-  * Clearly describe the issue including steps to reproduce when it is a bug.
+  * Clearly describe the issue (including steps to reproduce it if it's a bug).
   * Make sure you fill in the earliest version that you know has the issue.

+### How To Submit Source

 * Fork the repository on GitHub
 * Create a feature or bugfix branch for the issue you want to work on
 * Work on the feature and commit your work